THE BASICS:

 Who does Dottie live with?

-Dottie lives in with her human parents who adopted her.
-Later on they also adopted her biological Griffon mum.
+Dottie lives in with her human parents.
+Later on they also adopted her biological Griffon mum (Em).
 Dottie and Em live with 3 Chihuahua "siblings".
 Dottie also regularly has foster siblings in the home from New Zealand Chihuahua Rescue.
 She is generally a welcoming and tolerant foster sister!

 I saw Dottie in an office?